Handling of personal data and the principle of public access to official documents

 We will need to verify your identity before we release the requested information.

 - You have the right to request amendments to personal data we hold about you that is incorrect.
 To have the data corrected, you must inform DO which data needs to be amended and how it should be amended.
-This can be done via phone or email.
-Our contact details can be found here.
+This can be done via phone or email (Contact us).

 - If you wish to file a complaint about the way DO processes your personal data, you can contact the agency responsible for monitoring GDPR implementation, The Swedish Data Protection Authority (Datainspektionen).